Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Special Note Borders

-- A note of "f" can be written to indicate that the card is "Finessed".
+- A note of "f" can be written to indicate that the card is *Finessed*.
 This will draw a special border around the card.
-- A note of "cm" can be written to indicate that the card is "Chop Moved".
+- A note of "cm" can be written to indicate that the card is *Chop Moved*.
 This will draw a special border around the card.

 #### Other Special Notes